THE MILLENNIA-LONG EVOLUTION OF THE WISDOMS

 Today, advanced ninja study subjects like electronic counter-surveillance and jungle survival, entering a South Asian jungle armed only with knife and fire-maker, crossing miles of hostile terrain, forging within themselves the will that enables the Clan as a whole to survive.

-And the river of knowledge that began in those mountains so long ago continues to flow on its way down from the lands of Eternal Snow...
+And the river of knowledge that began in those ancient mountains of Asia so long ago continues to flow on its way down from the lands of Eternal Snow...

 ...Share this Page with Others...